 - Radiation Safety Committee - RSP oversight

-- Smith Memorial Union Advisory Board - ASPSU collaboration
+- Smith Memorial Union Advisory Board - ASPSU

 - Student Conduct Committee